gerbenoostra/poetry-plugin-mono-repo-deps/README.md

 This prevents sharing the build and reusing the build artifact on other systems, as it expects to find `lib-a` at that specific path.

-However, by using this Mono-Repo-Deps plugin, the Poetry build will result in the following dependency:
+Using this Mono-Repo-Deps plugin, the Poetry build will result in the following dependency:

 ```
 Requires-Dist: lib-a (>=0.0.1,<0.1.0)